zazant/twitter-archivist/readme.md

 uses snscrape, so it will break if twitter changes something and messes with that...

+now includes a bottle based html server with pagination for viewing large twitter accounts

+also -- the version of snscrape used here is modified by me to work with private twitter accounts. either paste a headers object when prompted or provide a json file from a request sent to the twitter api from your browser request logger

-requirements: `mako, tqdm, python >= 3.8`
+requirements: `mako, tqdm, requests, bs4, bottle, python >= 3.8`

-	usage: twitter-archive.py [-h] {archive,update,compile} ...
+	usage: twitter-archive.py [-h] {archive,update,compile,server} ...

 	--------

 	archive: twitter-archive.py archive [-h] name username

-	makes a folder called "name" and scrapes the twitter user with the handle "username" into it.
-	"name" is also used in the title of the html page.
+	makes a folder called "name" and scrapes the twitter user with the handle "username" into it. "name" is also used in the title of the html page.

 	---